heptarch/heptarch.github.io/drafts/goals.md

 - *Screens.* Place a player in front of the goalie to obscure the play.
 This interferes with reaction time.
 - *Deflections.* If a shot bounces off something, it creates a new shot and erases or resets the existing reaction.
 - *Passing shot.* A near-goal pass just before the shot on goal fakes out the goalie, and again, changes the reaction time.
+- *Approach.* The simplest way to circumvent all this is to take the shot at point-blank range, so reaction time is irrelevant.

 So the breakdown of our dimensional analysis reveals something cool: hockey works in a fundamentally different way from soccer.

+## Conclusion

+Our equations for football work beautifully.
+For hockey, they fail miserably.
+This is because football is based on passing, possession, and shot-taking with reasonably simple boundary conditions.
+In contrast, the relative size of goalie and goal in hockey forces a variety of new strategems that play a comparatively smaller role in football.